onedeeper/thesis/eeg-graph-learning/README.md

 This project uses the TD-Brain dataset, which requires a Data Usage Agreement (DUA).

 1. Apply for access to the TD-Brain dataset : https://www.brainclinics.com/resources/tdbrain-dataset
-2. Once approved, download the dataset
+2. Once approved, download the dataset.
+You may use the sample dataset  (~7Gb) or the full dataset (~100 gb) with this code.
-3. Place the data in the `data/` directory following the structure below:
+3. Add the files into the `data` directory following the structure below:

 ![Alt text](data_dir_structure.png)

+4. Navigate to `eeglearn/preprocess`
+5. Run `python preprocess_pipeline.py`.
+Parameters like sampling frequency can be changed at the bottom of the file.
+Refer to the README in preprocess for the steps that are applied.

 ## Testing